emmahyde/customer-vehicles/README.md

 ## Next Steps
 There are some clear opportunities for improvement here.
-- The Vehicle association makes DB queries that could be removed if a cache layer was implemented, or we could eager-load the associations in.
+- The `Vehicle` association makes DB queries that could be removed if a cache layer was implemented, or we could eager-load the associations in.
-- More sort options for Customers, sort options at all for Vehicles.
+- More sort options for `Customers`, sort options at all for `Vehicles`.
-- Expand the primary-vehicle functionality: right now the primary Vehicle is only ever set the first time a Vehicle is created for a Customer.
-The intention here is to leave it very easily extendable, and the best way to do that is to support an association right off the bat, making some progress towards decoupling Customers and Vehicles.
+- Expand the primary-vehicle functionality: right now the primary `Vehicle` is only ever set the first time a `Vehicle` is created for a `Customer`.
+The intention here is to leave it very easily extendable, and the best way to do that is to support an association right off the bat, making some progress towards decoupling `Customers` and `Vehicles`.
-    - Add more fine-grain control around the response to the client, for instance, listing all Vehicles associated with a Customer (since this API does support a 1:many relationship here), not just the primary.
-The "primary vehicle" for a customer is necessary in order to implement the initial requirement of sort Customers on vehicle_type (where some vehicle must be the default), but leaves the door open to extendability down the line.
+    - Add more fine-grain control around the response to the client, for instance, listing all `Vehicles` associated with a `Customer`.
+Since this API does support a `1:many` relationship here, this would be very simple.
+The reason the `primary` functionality was added was in order to implement the initial requirement of sort `Customers` on `vehicle_type` (where some `Vehicle` must be the "default"), but implementing these two concepts as separate models leaves the door open to extendability down the line.
-- Better deletion practices: As of right now we could end up with bad data since we are not explicitly deleting Vehicle associations upon destroying the parent Customer.
+- Better deletion practices: As of right now we could end up with bad data since we are not explicitly deleting `Vehicle` associations upon destroying the parent `Customer`.
 - It isn't necessarily DRY, it could be better abstracted, but for ease of digestion I wanted to leave it pretty friendly.
 - Further awareness of edge cases and coverage on error handling, but as of right now it has 98.26% test coverage.
 <img width="1618" alt="Screen Shot 2021-08-13 at 1 57 40 PM" src="https://user-images.githubusercontent.com/8183738/129400856-8d5c4590-a53b-478a-92f3-57255a9953cc.png">